raphael-group/LAML/README.md

 python run_scmail.py -c examples/character_matrix.csv -t examples/starting.tree -p examples/priors.csv --delimiter comma -o example3 --nInitials 1 --randomreps 1 --topology_search -v --ultrametric --parallel
 ```

 This will output four files.
-You can compare these outputs with those in `examples/out_example3/`.
+You can compare **the likelihood** of the resulting tree with the results in `examples/out_example3/`.
 Note that when performing topology search, a checkpoint file will be generated (and updated) as well.
 Note that this will resolve all polytomies, run in parallel, and return an ultrametric tree.

+Note that if you get an error in this step, please make sure you have installed the MOSEK license file.

 ## Documentation